ART THAT MATTERSby Spannenburg.Art

 The digital bridge to familial acceptance

-SPANNENBURG’s motivation for this piece is to document the unconventional and often fragmented ways we seek safety during disclosure.
+SPANNENBURG’S motivation for this piece is to document the unconventional and often fragmented ways we seek safety during disclosure.
 By placing SANDER within a complex web of thin, reaching branches, the artist mirrors the subject's choice to use an email as a protective shield to reach his extended family.
 As SANDER reflects on the transformation of his discomfort: thanks to friends who accepted me, I was able to turn this uncomfortable feeling into strength and pride.
 This work serves as an institutional record of the modern queer experience, where acceptance often comes from unexpected sources, like a revered grandfather.
 For the collector, this piece offers a profound narrative of resilience, proving that the discomfort of the moment is often the foundation of a future, authentic self.

 Visual Analysis